crossbario/txaio-etcd/README.rst

 The implementation is pure Python code compatible with both **Python 2 and 3**, and runs perfect on **PyPy**.

-The library (obviously) requires **Twisted**, but other than that only has minimal, Python-only dependencies.
+The library requires **Twisted** (asyncio support could be added with no API break), but other than that only has minimal, Python-only dependencies.

 Installation
 ------------

-To install txetcd3, use `pip <https://pip.pypa.io/en/stable/>`_ and
+To install txaioetcd, use `pip <https://pip.pypa.io/en/stable/>`_ and

-    pip install txetcd3
+    pip install txaioetcd

 Usage